forcedotcom/sfdx-core/messages/scratchOrgInfoApi.md

 # hubOrgIsNotDevHub

 Make sure that the org with username %s and ID %s is enabled as a Dev Hub.
 To enable it, open the org in your browser, navigate to the Dev Hub page in Setup, and click Enable.
+If you still see this error after enabling the Dev Hub feature, then re-authenticate to the org.